-Michelle, great to speak with you again.
-Last time we chatted about your leadership journey, this time I want to dive in a bit on the utilization management profession – what the future holds and what trends have shaped or will shape the industry.
+In part one we discussed Michelle’s leadership journey, this time we dive in a bit on the utilization management profession – what the future holds and what trends have shaped or will shape the industry.
 What’s the state of utilization management right now?

 One big utilization management challenge right now is understanding and defining utilization review and management — exactly what it is and what it does.
 Building clear utilization management best practices is another key challenge.

 There are so many elements and facets of work that get lumped under case management, many teams don’t fully understand the breadth of what they’re asked to do.
 Where does discharge planning fit in?
 Social work?
 Is utilization management case management or vice versa?

 Facilities must figure out which model works best for them — whether hybrid or integrated or dyad or triad — and then decide how to divide and tackle the work.

 For instance, in the dyad model, teams are typically doing case management and utilization review.
 In the triad model, however, utilization review is a separate function.